awsdocs/aws-php-developers-guide/doc_source/s3-encryption-client.rst

 Decryption
 ==========

-Downloading and decrypting an object requires only one additional parameter on top of ``GetObject``, and the client will detect the basic cipher options for you.
+Downloading and decrypting an object requires two additional parameter on top of ``GetObject``, and the client will detect the basic cipher options for you.

-Additional configuration options are passed through for decryption.
+* ``'@SecurityProfile'``:  If set to ‘V2’, only objects that are encrypted in V2-compatible format can be decrypted.
+Setting this parameter  to ‘V2_AND_LEGACY’ also allows objects encrypted in V1-compatible format to be decrypted.
+To support migration, set @SecurityProfile to ‘V2_AND_LEGACY’.
+Use ‘V2’ only for new application development.
+* ``'@MaterialsProvider'`` is a provider which handles generating a cipher key and initialization vector, as well as encrypting your cipher key via AWS KMS
+* ``'@KmsAllowDecryptWithAnyCmk'``: (optional) Setting this parameter to true enables decryption without supplying a KMS key.
+The default value is false.
+* ``'@CipherOptions'`` (optional) are additional configurations for the encryption including which cipher to use and keysize

 .. code-block:: php

     $result = $encryptionClient->getObject([
+        '@KmsAllowDecryptWithAnyCmk' => true,
+        '@SecurityProfile' => 'V2_AND_LEGACY',
         '@MaterialsProvider' => $materialsProvider,
-        '@CipherOptions' => [
+        '@CipherOptions' => $cipherOptions,
-            // Additional configuration options
-        ],
         'Bucket' => $bucket,
         'Key' => $key,
     ]);